mussatto/mussatto.github.io/_posts/2016-10-07-SEO-tools-and-tips.markdown

 ### Google Adsense

-Adsense is the most standard tool to generate revenue in websites.
-At least for the smaller ones.
+Adsense is a common tool to generate revenue in websites.

 Its not an SEO tool / topic, but google seems to like when google ads appear in your site.